awasisto/android-clean-architecture-samples/mvp/README.md

   - View

     This layer is passive, updated by the presenter, interacts with the user and forwards all user interaction to the presenter.

   - Presenter

-    This layer contains presentation logic such as updating UI elements in the view, formatting the data, etc.
-    It accesses the domain layer if it needs to read or modify some data.
+    This layer contains presentation logic such as updating UI elements in the view, formatting the data, etc. It accesses the domain layer if it needs to read or modify some data.

 - Domain

-  This layer contains business logic such accessing data sources, data processing, etc.
+  This layer contains business logic such as accessing data sources and combining them, data processing, etc.

 - Data